huy-dt/com.huydt.socket_base/client/README.md

     /**
      * Called for every CUSTOM_MSG received from the server.
-     * Default behaviour is to emit ClientEventType.CUSTOM_MSG to the bus.
+     * Default: emits ClientEventType.CUSTOM_MSG to the event bus.
-     * Override to route by tag instead.
+     * Override to route by tag for cleaner game logic.
      */
     @Override
     protected void dispatchCustom(InboundMsg msg, JSONObject payload) {